adamkrawczyk/rosbot_patrol_simulation/README.md

 ## Setup ESP32
 To make ESP32 work we need to make some steps first of them is to proper setup environment, I will not be explaining because here is link to my project showing how to make that properly it is also basic usage:

+Remember to set it up on your computer!

 [setup esp32](https://www.hackster.io/khasreto/run-rosserial-over-the-internet-with-esp32-0615f5)